turbaevsky/indicators/doc/PI_DB_TS.md

 _Note: All stations for which your ID has authority to submit data will be listed under the Selectable Units list box._

-By clicking on the box to the left of the identified unit, that unit will be selected for placement in the Chosen Units table for submittal to the WANO Regional Center.
+By clicking on the box to the left of the identified unit, that unit will be selected for placement in the Chosen Units table for submitter to the WANO Regional Centre.

 ###### Chosen Units

-_Note: Notice that selected units move from the selectable table to the chosen table._
+_Note: Notice that selected units move from the Selectable table to the chosen table._

 Click "Go" to process your selection.